TheTommyTwitch/fresnode/README.md

 # FresNode

 FresNode is a small web application built for the Fresno Node.js meetup group.
 Users can log in with Facebook, and post a message for the group to see.
+The app is live [here](https://fresnode.herokuapp.com/)!

 ### Technologies used in this project include: